Graham · Argyll & Bute

 Cruach Neuran — common questions

-- How hard is Cruach Neuran?
+- What difficulty is Cruach Neuran?

 - Standard parking is at NS090809 near Oban.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Cruach Neuran?
+- When should I climb Cruach Neuran?

 - The standard good-weather months for Cruach Neuran are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.